pwned-tapestry/fourball/CONTRIBUTING.md

   For documentation, 1 person should review the documentation pull request.

-1. After your pull request has been merged, remember to update your local development branch before your cut your next feature branch.
+1. After your pull request has been merged, remember to update your local development branch before you cut your next feature branch.

   `$ git checkout development`